pivotal/docs-tap/cli-plugins/apps/reference/dependency-matrix.hbs.md

 # Tanzu Apps CLI plug-in dependency matrix

-This topic tells you which Cartographer versions are supported in Tanzu Application Platform (commonly known as TAP).
+This topic tells you which versions of Cartographer are supported in Tanzu Application Platform (commonly known as TAP).

 | Tanzu Application Platform Version   | Apps CLI Version | Required Cartographer Version |